logo

 It is considered a helpful food.

-Tofu tastes good even when eaten raw.
+Tofu is delicious even when eaten raw.

-One fresh tofu on the way home
+One raw tofu on the way home from work

 7